 Funding opportunity list

-UK registered businesses can apply for a share of up to £2 million for feasibility studies.
+UK registered organisations can apply for a share of up to £2.5 million for projects to develop vocational robotics skills courses.

 You must be based at a UK research organisation eligible for BBSRC funding.